bunatl/nextgen-portal/README.md

 Currently, only the human resources module is implemented.
 It retrieves and updates data stored in AWS DynamoDB through AWS Lambda function.
 Data are searched via the user's username in a search form that autocompletes/suggests user name/username.

-Since the backend is hosted on AWS whole application follows pay as you consume model.
+Since the backend is hosted on AWS whole application follows pay-as-you-use model.

 ### Live demo
 This project is available on: [portalo.bunat.cz](https://portalo.bunat.cz/) using [Vercel](https://vercel.com) and [AWS](https://aws.amazon.com/) hosting & services.